BrettRD/portside/README.md

 ## Nextcloud
 Convenient cloud storage with permissions that other people don't seem to have trouble navigating.

-### Collabora
+## Collabora
-libre office as a plugin, used on nextcloud.
+libreoffice as a plugin, used on nextcloud.
 There seems to be a shortage of working examples of collabora/nextcloud/ssl

 ## Mosquitto
 MQTT broker for IoT type shenanigans.